HOW FENCE RULES WORK IN SOUTH CAROLINA

 Fence rules in South Carolina are not set by a single authority.

-Within city or town limits, fence standards are commonly established through municipal zoning ordinances and administered by planning, zoning, or inspection departments.
+Within city or town limits, fence standards are commonly established through municipal zoning, land development, building, historic district, or permitting ordinances and administered by planning, zoning, building, inspection, code enforcement, public works, or design-review departments.

-Outside incorporated areas, counties may regulate fences through development standards, safety rules, or right-of-way controls.
+Outside incorporated areas, counties may regulate fences through zoning standards, development regulations, subdivision rules, safety rules, floodplain rules, drainage controls, or right-of-way requirements.
 In some areas, county rules address fences only in specific contexts rather than through a single consolidated fence ordinance.

-Homeowners associations operate independently from cities and counties.
+Homeowners associations operate independently from cities, towns, and counties.
 Association rules may impose requirements that are more restrictive than local ordinances, and local approvals do not override private covenants.

 Because authority is layered, neighboring properties may be subject to different fence rules.